-A broadcast TLB invalidation operation becomes visible to the SMMU after an Inner Shareable TLBI instruction is executed by a PE.
+A broadcast TLB invalidation operation becomes visible to the SMMU after a Shareable TLBI instruction is executed by a PE in a common Shareability domain.
 A command TLB invalidation operation becomes visible to the SMMU after it is consumed from the Command queue.